1. Introduction

 If el does not have a

-content attribute, then return if either of the following statements is true:-
+srccontent attribute, then return if either of the following statements is true:-

 The Should element’s inline type behavior be blocked by Content Security Policy? algorithm returns "

-", and source text.
+Blocked" when given el, "script", and source text.

 -